sumitkr003/Loading-icons/readme.md

 This section deonstrates the use of keyframes in css.
-Using keyframes i have build sone loading icons
+Using keyframes i have build some loading icons